mayoT0/electrical-datasets/index.md

 title: Electrical Layout Dataset Directory
 ---

 This directory aims to provide a structured and easy‑to‑navigate overview of datasets relevant to electrical layout research and development.
-By organizing datasets using a simple, consistent taxonomy—covering domain, data format, scale, objective, and annotation type—it helps users quickly identify and compare resources that best match their technical needs and use cases
+By organizing datasets using a simple, consistent taxonomy—covering data format, scale, objective, and annotation type—it helps users quickly identify and compare resources that best match their technical needs and use cases

 ## Browse by category for each of the domains (Power, Electronics, and Built Environment)